cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Overview: Meters, Time Signatures, and Processing Beams, Accents, and Beats
 ===========================================================================

-Meters and Time Signatures are represented in music21 as nested hierarchical structures.
+Meters and Time Signatures are represented in music21 as groups of nested hierarchical structures.
 In many cases, the default configuration of a music21 :class:`~music21.meter.TimeSignature` object will do what you want.
-However, by configuring the fundamental component objects, the :class:`~music21.meter.MeterTerminal` and :class:`~music21.meter.MeterSequence`, a wide range of options are available.
+However, by configuring the fundamental component objects, the :class:`~music21.meter.MeterTerminal` and :class:`~music21.meter.MeterSequence` objects, a wide range of options are available.

-The :class:`~music21.meter.TimeSignature` object additionally features numerous high-level methods to provide access to and configuration of beaming, accent, and beat information
+The :class:`~music21.meter.TimeSignature` object additionally features numerous high-level methods to provide access to and configuration of display, beaming, beat, and accent information.

 This overview will illustrate key features of music21's meter objects.
 For complete documentation of these objects, see :ref:`moduleMeter`.